 exclude configuration the history displays graphs for

-every entity (well that’s not exactly true - for instance
+every entity (well that’s not exactly true -

 scenes are never shown) on a given date.
 If you are only interested in some